Coors Field

-Coors Field is a baseball stadium in downtown Denver, Colorado.
-It is the home field of Major League Baseball's Colorado Rockies.
+Coors Field is a baseball stadium in downtown Denver, Colorado, United States.
+It is the ballpark of Major League Baseball's Colorado Rockies.
 Opened in 1995, the park is located in Denver's Lower Downtown neighborhood, two blocks from Union Station.
 The stadium has a capacity of 50,144 people for baseball.

 As an expansion team that began play in 1993, the Rockies spent their first two seasons at Mile High Stadium.
 During that time, Coors Field was constructed for a cost of $300 million.
 It includes 63 luxury suites and 4,526 club seats.
 Coors Field has earned a reputation as a hitter's park, due to the effect of Denver's high elevation and semi-arid climate on the distances of batted balls.
-To combat this, the outfield fences were positioned further away from home plate and baseballs used in the park have been pre-stored in humidors.
+To counter this, the outfield fences have been moved away from home plate, and baseballs used in the park are stored in a humidor.

 Coors Field has hosted the 1998 MLB All-Star Game and the 2021 MLB All-Star Game.
 Coors has also hosted an outdoor hockey game from the 2016 NHL Stadium Series, along with numerous concerts.

 In 2017, a consultant determined that Coors Field would require $200 million in capital improvements in the 2020s.
 To fund those improvements, the Rockies agreed to a long-term lease to develop club-owned nearby land.